Deeksha-pant/Lead_Scoring_Case_Study/README.md

 X Education has appointed you to help them select the most promising leads, i.e. the leads that are most likely to convert into paying customers.
 The company requires you to build a model wherein you need to assign a lead score to each of the leads such that the customers with a higher lead score have a higher conversion chance and the customers with a lower lead score have a lower conversion chance.
 The CEO, in particular, has given a ballpark of the target lead conversion rate to be around 80%.

 # Solution Methodology
-Data cleaning and data Inspection.
+1. Data cleaning and data Inspection
-EDA
+2. EDA
-Dummy Variable Creation
+3. Dummy Variable Creation
-Test-Train split
+4. Test-Train split
-Feature scaling
+5. Feature scaling
-Dropping highly correlated dummy variables
+6. Dropping highly correlated dummy variables
-Logistic Model Building (RFE Rsquared VIF and pvalues) Model Evaluation
+7. Logistic Model Building (RFE Rsquared VIF and pvalues)
+8. Model Evaluation
-Checking Accuracy
+9. Checking Accuracy
-Finding Optimal Cutoff Point
+10. Finding Optimal Cutoff Point
-Making predictions on test set
+11. Making predictions on test set